Textured Vegetable Protein Market

 Data Triangulation

 After determining the overall market size from the estimation process explained above, the total market was split into several segments and subsegments.
-Data triangulation and market breakdown procedures were employed, wherever applicable, to estimate the overall textured vegetable protein market and determine the exact statistics for all segments and subsegments.
+The data triangulation procedure was employed, wherever applicable, to estimate the overall textured vegetable protein market and obtain precise statistics for all segments and subsegments.
 The data was triangulated by studying various factors and trends from the demand and supply sides.
-In addition, the market size was validated using the top-down and bottom-up approaches.
+The market size was also validated using the top-down and bottom-up approaches.

 Market Definition

-According to the United States Department of Agriculture (USDA), textured vegetable protein (TVP) is a “meat or poultry replacer.”
-The use of TVP as a fat-replacing ingredient in a standardized substitute product is subject to the general standard.
-According to the United States Agency for International Development (USAID), a government agency, textured soy protein (TSP) is a processed food product manufactured from either soymeal flakes, soy flour, or soy protein concentrate.
-It can be uncolored or in caramel color and contains at least 52 percent protein on a dry basis.
+According to the United States Department of Agriculture (USDA), textured vegetable protein (TVP) is a meat or poultry replacer.
+TVP, used as a fat-replacing ingredient in a standardized substitute product, complies with the general standard.
+According to the United States Agency for International Development (USAID), a government agency, textured soy protein (TSP) is a processed food product manufactured from either soybean flakes, soy flour, or soy protein concentrate.
+It can be uncolored or in caramel color and contains at least 52% protein on a dry basis.

 -